 - SPARC North America

-This coalition will meet and collectively develop an action plan in 2020.
-The focus will be on implementation support for the Recommendation’s five areas of action:
+This coalition met and collectively developed an action plan in 2020, resulting in the Network of Open Organisations (see above).
+The focus of the coalition is on implementation support for the Recommendation’s five areas of action:

-- Building capacity of stakeholders to create, access, use, adapt and redistribute OER
+- Building the capacity of stakeholders to create, access, use, adapt and redistribute OER

 - Developing a supportive policy